-While it’s not a requirement, many families may also want a funeral reception or a wake after the initial ceremony or funeral service.
+While it’s not a requirement, many families may also want a reception or a funeral Wake after the initial ceremony or funeral service.
 Receptions can take place anywhere the family chooses – it could be the home of the deceased, a reception hall in a public venue, or even your loved one’s favorite bar or restaurant.

 Funeral receptions aren’t usually formal services, and they may include refreshments or food for the guests that attended the funeral.
-If you’re planning to have the reception at a public venue, you’ll need to reserve the space for the time and date of your wake.
+If you’re planning to have the reception at a public venue, you’ll need to reserve the space for the time and date of your Wake.

 Smaller guest lists may be able to fit in bars or restaurants – but you still may want to check with the owner to make sure they’ll have space to fit the size of your party.

-Regardless of where you have it, it’s usually a good idea to book the reception nearby the service – guests may be unlikely to drive an hour or more to attend a wake.
+Regardless of where you have it, it’s usually a good idea to book the reception nearby the service – guests may be unlikely to drive an hour or more to attend a Wake.

 As far as food and drinks go, public restaurants and bars make this easy, but if you’re going with a reception hall, you’ll need to organize the food yourself.
 If the reception is held close enough to your service, you may even be able to have a potluck-style reception with guests bringing food.